martinekadam/ai-alt-text-app/README.md

 ## Project Status

 - ✅ CLI version: **Stable and ready for use**
 - 🛠 GUI version: Under construction.

+---

+## License

+This project is licensed under the [MIT License](LICENSE).